spatialecology/camtrapReport/README.md

 # camtrapReport

-An R package to explore and process camera trap data and automate reporting for Wildlife Monitoring.
+An R package to explore and process camera trap data and automate generating reports for Wildlife Monitoring.